drewgillson/looker-ci-cd-with-actions/README.md

 * Install Terraform

 ## Setup Instructions
+1. First, fork this repository and check it out to your local computer

+2. Edit your `variables.tf` file and update the AWS API credentials with your own.
+Get these by following [instructions on Guru](https://app.getguru.com/card/iozzGyeT/Setup-for-AWS-API-Creds-Through-Lookery-SSO).

-1. First, fork this repository, check it out to your local computer, and create your DEV and PROD Looker instances by running these Terraform commands in the working directory:
+3. Now, create your DEV and PROD Looker instances by running these Terraform commands in the working directory:
 ```
     terraform init
     terraform apply
 ```

-2. After your instances are ready, manually create a database connection on both DEV and PROD:
+4. After your instances are ready, log into the Looker UI and manually create a database connection on both DEV and PROD:
     - Name: internal
     - Dialect: MySQL
     - Host: 127.0.0.1